sidis9/PowerBI/README.md

 A dataset containing online reviews from the past two quarters was collected for sentiment analysis to support pricing and marketing decisions.

 Objective
-Conduct sentiment analysis on customer reviews using Power BI.

 Present results in visualizations showing: